About Us

 Now Alona needed friends and family to help her fill the order.
 Each of them now had enough work, and did not need to walk up and down the beaches in harm’s way trying to sell their product.
 Through prayer and the Lord’s guidance, Alex and Chris continued this pattern.
 They would order bracelets from the vendors, and sell them when they returned to the states.
 In addition, people from their home church got involved and helped to sell the bracelets while Alex and Chris were on the field in the Philippines.

 Starting as one act of compassion, Threads of Hope became a non-profit organization in 2007.
-Alex, Executive Director of Threads of Hope, serves the Lord through handling product orders, communicating with customers, and making decisions on how to best use the resources God provides to further the ministry to the people of Aninuan Village.
-Alex and Chris spend time each year in the Philippines to stay connected with the ministry that is ongoing.
-Pastor Al shares with Alex the felt needs of the people in the community, and together they decide how best to meet those needs.
-Through the Lord’s leading, they have started a church, built a ministry center, started a 7-12th grade school, and dug a well for clean water for the community.
+Alex, Executive Director of Threads of Hope, has served the Lord through handling product orders, communicating with customers, and making decisions on how to best use the resources God provides to further the ministry to the people of Aninuan Village.
+Alex and Chris spent time in the Philippines each year until November of 2021 to stay connected with the ministry that is ongoing.
+Through the Lord’s leading, a church was planted, a ministry center built, a 7-12th grade school started, and a well for clean water was dug for the community.
+Now that Alex and Chris have moved back to the US permanently, Christian Missions of the Philippines, Inc. is now overseeing the work going on in the village.
+Alex continues to be the Executive Director of the non-profit organization, handles customers and orders, and keeps in touch with the people and CMPI.
 Chris is on the Board of Directors and is involved with promotions and record keeping.
 God is at work among the people in the Aninuan Village.
 Alex and Chris feel blessed that the Lord is using them to accomplish his purposes in the Philippines and beyond.
 On the other side of the world, where bracelets are being sold, God is also changing lives.
 One of the products is a bracelet showing five colors that each represent a part of the gospel.
 Hundreds of thousands of people have heard the gospel when they received one of those bracelets.
 When people sell bracelets as fundraisers, they not only benefit their own cause, but support the needs of impoverished families across the world.
 It is a win-win organization!

 Read our full story and learn more about how the ministry has grown through the years.